-The purpose of Wärtsilä’s People Strategy, as an integral part of group strategy, is to support the company businesses and to ensure the successful implementation of their strategies.
-This is achieved by developing the company’s organisation and competencies to meet both the current and future business needs.
+Wärtsilä’s People Strategy, as an integral part of group strategy, supports the company’s businesses and the successful implementation of their ambitions.
+This is achieved by developing the company’s organisation, competencies and way of working to meet both current and future business needs.

-The key focus areas of the strategy continue to be the further development of leadership and a leadership culture, as well as an emphasis on high performance and operational excellence throughout the organisation.
+The key focus areas of the strategy are the further development of leadership skills and a leadership culture, as well as an emphasis on high performance and operational excellence throughout the organisation.
 Strengthening accountability and ownership is encouraged by promoting employee engagement through a culture of open communication, integrity, and innovation.
-Similarly, the strategy ensures that the businesses have the required resources, and skilled and motivated people at their disposal.
-This involves the implementation of changes within the organisation, a continuous focus on competence development and performance excellence, with quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.
+At the same time, the strategic actions are aimed at ensuring that the businesses have the required resources and skilled and motivated people at their disposal.
+This involves the readiness to make changes within the organisation, a continuous focus on competence development and performance excellence, emphasising quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.

-Wärtsilä Human Resources focuses on developing people management processes, tools, and ways of working that are consistent across national and organisational boundaries.
-In particular, an intensive effort has been made to further develop managerial skills in people management.
+Wärtsilä Human Resources works to develop people management processes, tools, and ways of working that are consistent across national and organisational boundaries.
+In particular, an intensive effort has been made to further promote the skills needed in people management.
+In 2018, the focus of the performance management process continued to be on improving the feedback process within the organisation and supporting line managers in their daily leadership role.
 Wärtsilä Human Resources invests in technologies and tools that enable quick access to online reports, employee information, and annual compensation planning for both local and multi-country teams.

 Transforming company culture

-Together with the digital transformation initiatives Wärtsilä promotes new ways of working and company culture.
-Wärtsilä's purpose is driving all our activities and the company’s values of “Energy, Excellence and Excitement” are strengthened by the diversity of its employees.
-Wärtsilä aims to capture opportunities and make things happen, to do things better than any of its competitors, and to foster openness, respect, and trust while creating excitement.
+Together with the company’s digital transformation initiatives, Wärtsilä promotes new ways of working and a company culture that is defined for a changing world.
+Wärtsilä's purpose is driving all our activities, and the company’s values of “Energy, Excellence and Excitement” are strengthened by the diversity of its employees.
+Wärtsilä aims to capture opportunities and make things happen, to do things better than any of its competitors, and to foster openness, respect, and trust while creating an exciting work environment.
 A diverse workforce generates innovation, higher profits, has better complex problem-solving skills, and enables access to a larger talent pool.

-One of the essential elements of the Wärtsilä People Strategy is to embrace and develop a culture of high performance and performance excellence throughout the organisation.
-Coaching to achieve better performance through smart target setting together with continuous and real-time feedback is a vital element.
+One of the essential elements of Wärtsilä’s People Strategy is to embrace and develop a culture of performance excellence throughout the organisation.
+Coaching to achieve better performance through smart target setting, together with continuous and real-time feedback, is central to this aim.

-The well managed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
+The well-executed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
 Each Wärtsilä employee needs to know and understand Wärtsilä's business strategies and their goals.
 More importantly, everyone needs to know the main targets set for their own units, and the target areas related to their own work.
-More focus has been put on the quality and impact of the process by emphasising the importance of continuous feedback, expected behaviours, and opportunities for personal growth.
+Greater attention has been given to the quality and impact of the process by emphasising the importance of continuous feedback, clarifying expected behaviours, and creating opportunities for both professional and personal growth.

 As a part of the performance management process, each employee receives performance feedback and an evaluation based on their overall job performance, as well as a personal development plan for the future.
 Overall performance evaluation is one of the considerations in compensation decisions, and is in line with the principle of performance-based rewarding.